 Although some species can grow in full, bright sun, most Haworthias live in more sheltered spots, and they are adapted to thrive in partial shade.
 In habitat, they tend to grow under bushes and rock overhangs.
 This adaptation makes them well suited to lower light conditions found in homes and offices.
 Place the potted plants in a bright area with some protection from the hottest rays of the day.
 White, yellow, or red-tinged leaves are usually an indicator that a Haworthia plant is receiving too much sunlight.
 Deep shade tends to weaken the plant over a prolonged period.

 All Haworthia species do not like their roots to remain wet for prolonged periods, so their potting soil should be well-drained.
 In habitat, they are found growing in sandy soils in rocky areas.
-Use a commercial succulent soil or make your own well-draining soil mix.
+Use a commercial succulent soil or make your own well-draining potting mix.

 Haworthias like warmer temperatures in the summer but cool in the winter.
 The natural cooler temperatures found in an unheated room during the winter are perfect because they like to rest at that time of year.
 However, Haworthias do not like being too cold, no lower than 40 °F (4.4 °C).
 Some species can survive a light frost for a short period, but it is best not to take chances.
 Most Haworthias are cold hardy down to USDA hardiness zone 10a, 30 °F (-1.1 °C).